btzy/CS4212-compiler/Programming Assignment 3 Readme.md

 ### Modification of IR3

 The optimisation described above works for some other operators that are not RelExps.
 In particular, they also work for `&&` (conjunction), `||` (disjunction), `!` (negation), and `-` (unary minus) too.
-These binary and unary operators are also allowed to be in an If-Goto IR3 instruction, so that we can emit better ARM assembly code.
+I modified the IR3 specification to allow these binary and unary operators in an If-Goto IR3 instruction, so that we can emit better ARM assembly code.